+- 1. Strap

 - 2. Lower suspension arm

-4. Attach the straps to the winch cable.
+- 4. Attach the straps to the winch cable.
 If possible, use chains or additional straps to attach the straps to the winch cable as indicated below to avoid damaging the bumper cover.

-- Strap around front suspension lower arms - Chains to avo Winch cable Chains to avoid damaging the bumper cover - 5.
-Ensure that the parking brake is re- - 6.
-Pull the vehicle on the flatbed trailer. with the winch. - 7.
+- 1. Strap around front suspension lower arms - 2.
+Chains to avoid damaging the bumper cover - 3.
+Winch cable - 5.
+Ensure that the parking brake is released. - 6.
+Pull the vehicle on the flatbed trailer with the winch. - 7.
 Engage the parking brake. - 8.
 Ensure that the vehicle is in NEU-TRAL (N). - 9.
 Strap the front tires by using one the following methods indicated below.

-FRONT WHEELS ATTACHMENT -MFTHOD 1
+FRONT WHEELS ATTACHMENT - METHOD 1